lilhop36/osta-job-portal/README.md

 # OSTA Job Portal

-A comprehensive recruitment management system designed to streamline the job application and hiring process for the Oganization of Southern Trade Associations (OSTA).
+A comprehensive recruitment management system designed to streamline the job application and hiring process for the Oromia Science and Technology Authority (OSTA).

 ## 🚀 Features